-There are a variety of ways you can take in the beauty of fall here in Summit County, Colorado.
+There are a variety of ways you can take in the beauty of fall here in Colorado.
 From road tripping to hitting the trails, there is an option for every activity level.
 Below you’ll find detailed information on the most popular ways to find fall in the Rocky Mountains.

 One of the quickest ways to see the yellow aspens is while you’re driving.
 The mountain passes offer up groves of aspen as your drive as well as sweeping views at the summit.